 The pons contains two respiratory areas referred to as the pneumotaxic and apneustic centers.
 The pneumotaxic center has an inhibitory effect on the medulla.
-In effect, its stimulation causes the end of the inspiratory effort and therefore controls inspiratory time.
+In effect, its stimulation causes the end of the inspiratory effort and therefore controls the inspiratory time.
 Weak signals from the pneumotaxic center increase inspiratory time causing an increase in tidal volume.
 The apneustic center stimulates the inspiratory neurons in the medulla and inhibits the expiratory neurons.
 Overstimulation of this area produces long, gasping inspirations that are interrupted inadequately by occasional expirations.
 This pattern is called apneustic breathing.

 The types of clinically relevant normal and abnormal respiration patterns include the following:

 Breathing patterns associated with brain injury may not be observed due to mechanical ventilation and sedation.
 There is a complex interplay in cases that result in brainstem injury.
-Autoregulation of cerebral blood flow is affected by CO2 levels in the blood.
+The autoregulation of cerebral blood flow is affected by CO2 levels in the blood.
 As CO2 increased, cerebral vessels will dilate, and as they decrease, the cerebral vessels will constrict.
 In traumatic brain injury (TBI), the brain swells and cannot expand due to the fixed volume of the intact skull.
 Raised intracranial pressure can overcome perfusion pressure causing further anoxia and injury leading to brain death and/or herniation.
 Although hyperventilation can lower PaCO2, causing vasoconstriction and reduce swelling/ICP, it should be avoided.
 The effect is short-lived.
 In TBI, both hyperventilation and hypoventilation must be avoided.
 ICP is treated pharmacologically, surgically, and with medically induced coma.

-All healthcare workers should have some idea what is abnormal respiration.
+All healthcare workers should have some idea about what is abnormal respiration.
 There are several types of abnormal respiration and each has many causes.
 The key is to ensure that the appropriate specialist is notified promptly.
 Failure to recognize abnormal respiration can prove fatal and lead to litigation.